Happy couple walking and carrying bags after shopping together

 Alternative ways to share a credit card account

-Co-signing for a credit card
+Cosigning for a credit card

 Adding a user to an existing credit card account

-Authorized users receive their own cards and access to the primary cardholder’s credit limit.
-And if both parties use the credit responsibly, becoming an authorized user can be an excellent way to build credit history.
+If both parties use the credit responsibly, becoming an authorized user can be an excellent way to build credit history.

 How can you build credit history on your own?

-If relying on someone else’s habits doesn’t appeal to you, there are ways to build (or rebuild) credit history without involving another person.
+There are ways to build (or rebuild) credit history without involving another person.

 Did you know?

 Joint credit cards aren’t for everyone, and their terms vary depending on the credit card company, so it’s essential to be as educated on them as possible before deciding to open one with someone else.
-You may be ready for a joint account if you’re comfortable with the fact that the actions of each joint cardholder affect both cardholders.
+You may be ready for a joint account if you’re comfortable with the fact that the actions of each joint cardholder affect you both.
 That means both of your credit scores are impacted by each other’s habits.
 Whatever your decision, just know that you have other options available.

 Was this article helpful?